cleesmith/cellipede/README.md

   * Of course, you can copy/paste into google spreadsheets if you need to collaborate/share.
   * Even better, use cellipede as a service to grab the data you want while in a google spreadsheet.
 * It includes a job scheduler to run tasks periodically for trending counts and anything over time.
-  * It may also be used for custom jobs, such as the included non-seo example RSS feed parser.
+  * It may also be used for custom jobs, such as the included non-seo example RSS feed parser:
     * It reads **ruby on rails** job postings from oDesk/UpWork's RSS feed and fills in a sheet every day.
 * There is no login or password, but it's easy to add if you want your cellipede to be multi-tenant/user as the **code** to do so is provided.
 * It runs great on a cheap $5 per month server in the cloud like at DigitalOcean.